qtfkwk/zp/README.md

 This crate should be functional across Windows, macOS, and Linux; but it has only been tested on Debian Linux 11 so far.

-During initial research to solve this problem revealed several other crates that might be better in the long term.
+Initial research revealed several other crates that might be better in the long term.
 The top candidates looked like:

 * [binread](https://crates.io/crates/binread)